EmmaLft/EmmaLft/README.md

 - 👋 Hi, I’m @EmmaLft, username for my real name Emma Lenfant
 - 👀 I’m currently looking for a one year apprenticeship in the field of web developing with a specialization in DevOps
-- 🌱 I’m also currently learning Typescript
+- 🌱 I’m open to learn new languages
 - 📫 How to reach me : emma.lenfant@icloud.com
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I got my Designer and Web Developer Diploma in JavaScript in onyly 2 month and a half.